0xc995/0xc995/README.md

 hi, i'm zhoug
 i like javascript & solidity
-it's not gay to kiss the homies goodnight
+it's not gay to kiss your homies goodnight